LBHackney-IT/grants-service/README.md

 > Web app and API for creating grant application forms and managing responses

+**This application & all of its resources except for an S3 bucket have been decommissioned.**

 ## Overview

 This application was developed for [Hackney Council](https://hackney.gov.uk/) to allow for the creation of different grant forms, and to support staff in managing the review and approval of applications.
 It is based on the original code from the [Additional Restrictions Grant](https://github.com/LBHackney-IT/arg-business-grants) codebase, with a number of enhancements to support multiple grant types within a single deployed application.